 Measuring spoon measurements are always assumed to be level unless stated otherwise.

-In spite of the nannying-zealotry some food writers will use in telling you that only precision-calibrated measuring spoons will do, very experienced cooks can use a coffee spoon out of a drawer and eyeball how close a quantity of baking soda in it is to an official teaspoonful.
-But even they would have trouble eye-balling when it comes to 1/4 and 1/8th a teaspoon.
+Very experienced cooks can use a coffee spoon out of a drawer and eyeball how close a quantity of baking soda in it is to an official teaspoonful.
+But even they would have trouble eye-balling when it comes to ¼ and ⅛th a teaspoon.